Honoring Grove Street shooting victims almost a year after it happened

 This weekend marks a year since seven women were shot and two died on the 1200 block of Grove Street in Chattanooga.

-A celebration of life, resilience, and remembrance for the victims will be held on Saturday-- just a day before the mass shooting occurred.
+A celebration of life, resilience, and remembrance for the victims will be held on Saturday-- just a day before the anniversary of the mass shooting.

 The weekend's vigil is a way to honor the victims that either died or were injured just a few blocks away from where it will be held.